In partnership with the Astronomical Society of the Pacific

 Log in to Night Sky Network

-The Los Angeles Astronomical Society (LAAS) has over 400 dedicated members who share a passionate interest in Astronomy.
-Their ages range from children to adults with skills from beginning astronomer to professionals in the fields of Astronomy and Space Science.
+The Los Angeles Astronomical Society (LAAS) has over 800 dedicated members who share a passionate interest in Astronomy and Astro- Photography.
+Their ages range from children to adults with skills ranging from beginners to professionals in the fields of Astronomy and Space Science.
 Our members are helpful and enjoy teaching others about telescopes and how to use them.
-Our society also offers the following:
+Our society offers the following:

 Mirror and Telescope Making: Extensive teaching and tools are available to help you build your very own telescope at the Garvey Ranch Observatory/Workshop.
 These classes are free to the public.

-Garvey Nights at the Garvey Ranch Park Observatory: Every Wednesday the LAAS opens up the Garvey Ranch Observatory in Monterey Park to the public and to members to use the onsite telescopes such as the 8 inch D&G Refractor in the Dome.
+Garvey Nights at the Garvey Ranch Park Observatory: Every Wednesday the LAAS opens up the Garvey Ranch Observatory in Monterey Park to the public.
 We have seasonal free astronomy classes for the public, fun and educational "Science Nights" and star parties out on the lawn in front of the observatory throughout the year.
 If you have a new scope and need help setting it up, bring it to the observatory and ask one of our members for assistance.

 We encourage all Boy or Girl Scout troops in Los Angeles County to join us for an evening of astronomy.
 Call: 213-673-7355 for info.

 You are welcome to explore the Night Sky Network and use many of the resources available for the public without being a registered member.

 If you have any questions, please write to Communications@LAAS.org for further information.